Telling him that he has hurt you is no easy task. “I mean, isn’t he supposed to know himself?!”

 Here’s the healthiest way to tell him he hurt your feelings:

-1. Take your time until you think objectively of the situation
+1. Take your time until you think objectively about the situation

 That’s why taking some time to calm down instead of saying things in the heat of the moment can be effective to make rational choices.